tchibatron/dbeaver/Navigation.md

 ## Scrolling Results Page

 If the result set has many rows, you can scroll the results page.
 To learn how many rows the data table contains, click the **Calculate total row count** button in the bottom toolbar.
-The number of rows appears in a status field next to the button: [[images/ug/Calculate-rows-button.png]]
+The number of rows appears in a status field next to the button: [[images/ug/Calculate-rows-button.png]].
+Alternatively, you can right-click a cell in the table and then click **Navigate -> Row Count** on the context menu.

 By default, DBeaver limits the number of rows fetched to **200** (you can change this value in the main toolbar or in preferences).
 The maximum number of rows that DBeaver fetches to display in the Data tab is specified in the Maximum result-set size field in the main toolbar: [[images/ug/Max-result-set.png]]